-First decide which of the 128 mixer presets you want to configure.
-We'll assume it's mixer preset 1 (the default) for simplicity.
+First decide which of the 128 mixer presets you want to configure, and which rank routing/voicing preset.
+We'll assume 1 for both (the default) for simplicity.

 Load an organ (e.g. St. Anne's).
 Using the audio settings control panel (View | Large ... control panels (for this organ) | Audio ... settings) make sure that the currently-loaded organ is using (for this example) mixer preset 1.